Hans-Karl Stepp: Early life and career

-World War II
+Second World War

-He fought in the Invasion of Poland and Battle of France in the opening phase of World War II.
-Stepp was awarded the Iron Cross second and first class, the latter on 15 June 1940.
+Stepp fought in the Invasion of Poland and the Battle of France in the opening phase of the Second World War.
+He was awarded the Iron Cross second and first class, the latter on 15 June 1940.
 Stepp was transferred to Sturzkampfgeschwader 2 (StG 2—2nd Dive Bomber Wing) in May 1941.
 He became the wing's adjutant and flew with the Stabstaffel (command flight).
 He was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 9 September 1941 as Oberleutnant on the Eastern Front.
 Stepp became a Staffelkapitän and led 7.
 Staffel (7th squadron) of StG 2.
 He was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 15 October 1941 and Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 4 February 1942 for 418 combat missions.
 Stepp briefly as commander of I./StG 5 from 27 January 1942.
 On 23 June 1942 Stepp became permanent commanding officer.
 On 2 March 1943 Stepp was ordered to Rechlin and appointed head of the Versuchskommando für Panzerbekämpfung (Experimental Detachment for Anti-tank Warfare).
 On 18 May 1943 Stepp was sent to StG 1 and 17 June took command of II./StG 2 with the rank of Major.